 Can we use solar energy to actively drive a refrigeration cycle to cool?
 Yes, we can.
-In fact, the simplest solution is to use a photovoltaic solar cell to drive a classical heat pump61 or a thermoelectric cooler.62 Alternatively, one could use the heat from the sun to drive a thermal cycle and there is a wealth of reviews regarding solar-powered cycles for air-conditioning ^{63,64} which will not be the focus of this editorial.
+In fact, the simplest solution is to use a photovoltaic solar cell to drive a classical heat pump or a thermoelectric cooler.
+Alternatively, one could use the heat from the sun to drive a thermal cycle and there is a wealth of reviews regarding solar-powered cycles for air-conditioning which will not be the focus of this editorial.

 In this section, we will briefly postulate the possibility of a technology that uses sunlight to cool a material through an all-optical process-cooling via emission of upconverted photons.
-The idea of using upconversion for cooling has been explored using laser cooling of solids and has been successfully realized experimentally in crystals of and semiconductors.
-The particular, cryogenic temperatures have been achieved in laser cooling of crystals and feasibly realized.
+The idea of using upconversion for cooling has been explored using laser cooling of solids and has been successfully realized experimentally in crystals65-69 and semiconductors.
+In particular, cryogenic temperatures have been achieved in laser cooling66-68 of crystals and feasibly realized.
 The concept of upconversion cooling is illustrated in Fig. 6 (a).
 A photon absorbs heat energy from the thermal bath of the crystal by coupling to phonons and emitting an upconverted photon.
-Photon reabsorption and non-radiative processes severely limit the efficiency of the process and thus materials need to be specially selected with good purity of and be of certain dimensions.
+Photon reabsorption and non-radiative processes severely limit the efficiency of the process and thus materials need to be specially selected with good purity and be of certain dimensions.

 Likewise, we can use near-field heat transfer in the form of thermal radiation to perform these upconversions.
-The process has been proposed recently, 75,76 known as active thermal extraction, as shown in Fig. 6 (b), where instead of absorbing a phonon, the upconversion is made possible by coupling to a near-field photon.
+The process has been proposed recently, known as active thermal extraction, as shown in Fig. 6 (b), where instead of absorbing a phonon, the upconversion is made possible by coupling to a near-field photon.
 The energy of each photon can be larger than that of a phonon, making the process potentially more efficient.
-The With an array of theoretical and experimental work demonstrating near-field thermal radiation control The and laser cooling of solids, the foundations for working towards such technology are certainly within reach.
+With an array of theoretical and experimental work demonstrating near-field thermal radiation control77-80 and laser cooling of solids, the foundations for working towards such technology are certainly within reach.